Democrito/repositorios/I2C/readme.md

 We can verify that the first byte, being the address, instead of "55" PulseWiew interprets it as "2A", however, if we read the binary part, we verify that it is "0101_0101", therefore it is "55".
 Everything's fine!

+To go deeper into the write-only I2C protocol, you can go here: https://github.com/Democrito/I2C_only_write  although the I2C master module and the examples work with another philosophy.

 # How the I2C read and write module works

 ![](https://github.com/Democrito/repositorios/blob/master/Sensors/I2C/image_I2C_RW_module.PNG)